abrahamkunnan/Health-Quotes-Demo-Day/README.md

 Download flaskapp.py

-Download home.html, questions.html, and quotes.html
+Download home.html, questions.html, quotes.html, home.css, questions.css, and quotes.css

 In your folder where flaskapp.py is located, create another folder named 'templates'.
-Place the html files in the templates folder
+Place the html and css files in the templates folder

 The application can be started by running flaskapp.py